xtomflo/de_project_stream/README.md

-# Beginner Data Engineering Project - Stream Version
+# Streaming Data Project - Fraudulent User Detection using Apache Flink

+This is my attempt to learn some Scala, get familiar with Flink and gain experience working with streaming data in practice.
-This is the repo for the blog at [Data Engineering Project: Stream Edition](https://www.startdataengineering.com/post/data-engineering-project-for-beginners-stream-edition/)
+To kick-off the project I've use the starting form of the repo from @josephmachado which is described in this article: [Data Engineering Project: Stream Edition](https://www.startdataengineering.com/post/data-engineering-project-for-beginners-stream-edition/)

 ## Prerequisites